Ferry or hydrofoil: what's the difference?

 When booking a sea trip in Italy, you may come across 2 options: ferries and hydrofoils.
 Although most of us know what to expect when hearing the word “ferry”, hydrofoils sound a bit like a mythical sea creature, even if many ferry companies have them in their fleet.

-In this article, you will learn about the main differences between a ferry and a hydrofoil, so that you choose the one that suits you best for your next trip!
+In this article, you will learn about the main differences between a ferry and a hydrofoil, so that you choose what suits you best for your next trip!
+Moreover, you can check some popular Italian routes that are served by both ferries and hydrofoils.

 Ferries and hydrofoils docked at the port of Naples

 The main differences between ferries and hydrofoils are related to their structure, services and on-board facilities.
-Ferries (both conventional and high-speed) are usually larger than hydrofoils and make longer trips.
-On the other hand, hydrofoils are quite popular for quick crossings or as tourist boat alternatives.
+Ferries (both conventional and high-speed) are usually larger than hydrofoils and operate on longer routes.
+On the other hand, hydrofoils are popular choices for quick crossings or as alternatives for tourist boats.

 See more details about ferries and hydrofoils in Italy below.